na-stewart/Free-SafeSurf/README.md

 ### Why does SafeSurf ask for administrator priviliges?
 Functionality including setting DNS, manipulating the hosts file, and some circumvention measures require elevation to function.

+### Help!

+If you experience any problems utilizing SafeSurf, submit an issue on this repository or [contact me](https://blog.na-stewart.com/contact).

 <!-- CONTRIBUTING -->
 ## Contributing